nixworks/public/news/2016/04/20/README.md

 A large explosion rocks an oil facility in the south-east Mexican state of Veracruz, killing three and injuring at least 136 people.

 ### [The Gulf Cooperation Council (GCC) and the United States agree to carry out joint naval patrols to prevent Iranian arms shipments reaching Yemen, the Gulf bloc's secretary general Abdullatif bin Rashid Al Zayani said on Wednesday, following a meeting with United States Secretary of Defense Ash Carter.
 Iran denies it supplies weapons to the Houthis in Yemen. ](/news/2016/04/20/the-gulf-cooperation-council-gcc-and-the-united-states-agree-to-carry-out-joint-naval-patrols-to-prevent-iranian-arms-shipments-reaching-y.md)
-_Context: Abdullatif bin Rashid Al Zayani, Ash Carter, Defense Secretary, Gulf Cooperation Council, Houthi, Iran, United States, Yemen, Yemeni Crisis_
+ Gulf Cooperation Council (GCC) countries and the United States have agreed to carry out joint patrols to stop any Iranian arms shipments reaching Yemen, the bl

 ### [The European Union proposes offering Ukraine visa-free travel to its members.
 However, it is still unclear how fast the liberalization process will be dealt with in the European Parliament and European Council, where some EU member states might want to slow down the process. ](/news/2016/04/20/the-european-union-proposes-offering-ukraine-visa-free-travel-to-its-members-however-it-is-still-unclear-how-fast-the-liberalization-proce.md)
-_Context: EU, European Council, European Parliament, Ukraine, Ukraine-European Union relations, member states_
+_Context: European Council, European Parliament, European Union, Ukraine, Ukraine-European Union relations, member states_

 ### [NATO reopens informal talks with Russia for the first time in nearly two years.
 According to the Secretary General of NATO Jens Stoltenberg "NATO and Russia have profound and persistent disagreements, today's meeting did not change that." ](/news/2016/04/20/nato-reopens-informal-talks-with-russia-for-the-first-time-in-nearly-two-years-according-to-the-secretary-general-of-nato-jens-stoltenberg.md)
 NATO has reopened informal talks with Russia for the first time in nearly two years.
 Diplomats met for over 90 minutes to discuss Ukraine and the